The easy part of telling you about myself

 I publicly broke my silence about being a survivor of childhood sexual violence in my first book of poems, The Silence of Men, which was published in 2006 by CavanKerry Press.
-The animating question at the heart of that volume remains the central question that motivates me as a writer, What does it mean for me to commit myself as man never to stand on the same side of anything as the men who violated me?
-My own healing, in other words, is not the primary focus of my work, though there are certainly moments of healing in my poems and writing many of them has been personally healing for me.
+The animating question at the heart of that volume remains the central question that motivates me as a writer, What does it mean for me to commit myself as man never to stand on the same side of sexual politics as the men who violated me?
+My own healing, in other words, is not the primary focus of my work, though there are certainly moments of healing in my poems and writing many of them has been healing for me.
 Rather, I am concerned with exploring what it feels like to hold myself accountable—personally, politically, culturally, and socially—in how l live my life as a survivor.

 The part that might seem to come out of left field